ashenkar/sanga/wp-content/plugins/featured-images-for-rss-feeds/readme.txt

 Now sets default values upon activation, so it works immediately.

 == Changelog ==

+= 1.3.7 =
+* Finally updated text to Press Wizards branding (months late), and updated links.
+Exploring new features for future version, stay tuned!
+Donate now to help drive development and get the features you want.

 = 1.3.6 =
 * Fixed Permissions Denied on Options Page (changing capability from update_core to manage_options worked??).
 Shout out to @girlgeniuss for the help.
 Bumped tested up to v3.9.